g0r1v3r4/azure-docs/articles/operator-nexus/troubleshoot-unhealthy-degraded-storage-appliance.md

 >You must have your Storage Appliance set up to send logs to your LAW by adding a diagnostic setting.

-Once you have this information, you should be able to tell if you can fix the issue yourself, or if you need to raise a ticket with your Storage Appliance vendor or with us (see below section for instructions on raising a ticket with us).
+Once you have this information, you should be able to tell if you can fix the issue yourself, or if you need to raise a ticket with your Storage Appliance vendor or with us.
+If you need to raise a ticket with us, please include the Storage Appliance name and "Availability Impacting Reason" for quicker issue triage.

 ## Latency
 This will have an "Availability Impacting Reason" of: